Logo

 Derrick Henry's successful running game has permitted the offense success with play-action.

-In 2018, Derrick Henry fulfilled a promise to his grandmother Gladys and graduated from Alabama in May 2018 with a bachelor's degree in communications.
+In 2018, Derrick Henry fulfilled a promise to his late grandmother, Gladys Derrick Henry, by graduating from Alabama with a bachelor's degree in communications.

 Derrick Henry has a portrait tattoo of her on his chest.